 According to the CJIS Security Policy, identification and authentication of organizational users requires MFA to privileged and non-privileged accounts as part of CJI access control requirements.
 MFA is required at Authenticator Assurance Level 2 (AAL2), as described in the National Institute of Standards and Technology (NIST) SP 800-63 Digital Identity Guidelines.
 Authenticators and verifiers operated at AAL2 shall be validated to meet the requirements of FIPS 140 Level 1.

-The Microsoft Authenticator app provides an extra level of security to your Azure Active Directory (Azure AD) account.
+The Microsoft Authenticator app provides an extra level of security to your Microsoft Entra account.
 It's available on mobile phones running Android and iOS.
 With the Microsoft Authenticator app, you can provide secondary verification for MFA scenarios to meet your CJIS Security Policy MFA requirements.
 As mentioned previously, CJIS Security Policy requires that solutions for hard tokens use cryptographic modules validated at FIPS 140 Level 1.
-The Microsoft Authenticator app meets FIPS 140 Level 1 validation requirements for all Azure AD authentications, as explained in Authentication methods in Azure Active Directory - Microsoft Authenticator app.
+The Microsoft Authenticator app meets FIPS 140 Level 1 validation requirements for all Microsoft Entra authentications, as explained in Authentication methods in Microsoft Entra ID - Microsoft Authenticator app.
 FIPS 140 compliance for Microsoft Authenticator is currently in place for iOS and in progress for Android.

 Moreover, Azure can help you meet and exceed your CJIS Security Policy MFA requirements by supporting the highest Authenticator Assurance Level 3 (AAL3).
 According to NIST SP 800-63B Section 4.3, multi-factor authenticators used at AAL3 shall rely on hardware cryptographic modules validated at FIPS 140 Level 2 overall with at least FIPS 140 Level 3 for physical security, which exceeds the CJIS Security Policy MFA requirements.
 Verifiers at AAL3 shall be validated at FIPS 140 Level 1 or higher.

 - Authenticator requirements: FIDO2 security keys, smartcards, and Windows Hello for Business can help you meet AAL3 requirements, including the underlying FIPS 140 validation requirements.
-Azure AD support for NIST SP 800-63B AAL3 exceeds the CJIS Security Policy MFA requirements.
+Microsoft Entra ID support for NIST SP 800-63B AAL3 exceeds the CJIS Security Policy MFA requirements.

-- Verifier requirements: Azure AD uses the Windows FIPS 140 Level 1 overall validated cryptographic module for all its authentication related cryptographic operations.
+- Verifier requirements: Microsoft Entra ID uses the Windows FIPS 140 Level 1 overall validated cryptographic module for all its authentication related cryptographic operations.
 It's therefore a FIPS 140 compliant verifier.